mrshannonyoung/2020/jekyll/_drafts/mm/2018-11-27-cyborgs-painting-sound-and-dancing-seismic-waves.md

 url: /cyborgs-painting-sound-and-dancing-seismic-waves/
 featured_image: "2018/cyborgs-painting-sound-and-dancing-seismic-waves"
 featured_image_alt: "Neil Harbisson, a cyborg artist and trans-species activist"
-categories: fun
+categories: accessibility
 tags:
   - artists
   - cyborgs
 ---
+Most of us probably associate cyborgs with science fiction, but what does it look like when cyborgs make art?

+<!--more-->
 ## What defines a Cyborg?
-<!--more-->

 > “[an organism] to which exogenous components have been added for the purpose of adapting to new environments”

 – Manfred Clynes, Cyborgs in Space, 1965

-Most of us probably associate cyborgs with science fiction, but what does it look like when cyborgs make art?

-It’s been happening for a while, and today’s fun stuff post is about the weird and wonderful possibilities that real-live cyborgs have opened up in art and design.

 ## Meet Neil